Note 1 - Description of the Business and Summary of Significant Accounting Policies

 Level- Unobservable inputs for determining the fair values of assets or liabilities that reflect an entity’s own assumptions about the assumptions that market participants would use in pricing the assets or liabilities.

-December 31, 2017,the carrying amounts of the Company's financial instruments, including cash and accounts payable, approximate their respective fair value due to the short-term nature of these instruments.
+December 31, 2018,the carrying amounts of the Company's financial instruments, including cash and cash equivalents, restricted cash and accounts payable, approximate their respective fair value due to the short-term nature of these instruments.

-nothave any assets or liabilities required to be measured at fair value in accordance with FASB ASC Topic
+nothave any assets or liabilities required to be measured at fair value on a recurring basis.

 Research and Development Expenses